 Been a while since we’ve had a good list.

 I had originally planned on writing a response to a court case that happened last weekend, but then I realized it was time that we had a smile on our face.
 If only for one day, Black folks need something to smile and laugh about.
 While I was watching the TV and also hanging out with people who were not Black, I realized that there are certain things about us that white folks ain’t never going to understand.
 None of it is really all that serious either.
-Therefore, I came up with a list of 14 things that white people won’t ever understand about Black people.
+Therefore, I came up with a list of 14 things.

 1. “Got em.”

 White people have no equivalent to this game at all.
 They don’t even really understand its origin in the Black community either.
 If you were chilling by the water cooler at work and said, “Remember when you used to be like, “Can I get my chop?”
 Their reaction would be somewhere between a mixture of G. W. Bush and Homer Simpson.

 Only black people have campaigns to free people, free Mumia, free Assata, free Boosie, and free Lil Wayne.
 Nobody ever said free Madoff.
 Nobody made free Lindsay Lohan tee shirts when she went through her issues with the penitentiary system.
 (Quiet as it’s kept, only Black people can spell “penitentiary” correctly on the first try each time…even with a third-grade education.)

 3. Talking about the money you don’t have

 I come across this with my coworkers all the time.
 They don’t have an obsession with talking about money and things they’re going to have in the future like we do.
 I feel like white folks either have the money or have made a conscious decision not to have money.
 Therefore, they’ll never be at a baseball game talking about, “When I make it, I’m going to break off the toilet $20 every time as a tip, like “Thanks for putting up with my sh*t.”